STM32 based USB (+ Art-Net) to DMX512 Interfaces

 Because no RS-232 interface is installed on these boards, they are programmed via SWD ("Serial-Wire Debug") interface.
 Preferably with ST-LINK, which is part of the STM Nucleo board or connected to the 3 pin socket installed on both boards.

-The firmware was developed with EmBitz 1.11.
-This source code is quite well suitable as a template for further own development, especially concerning DMX, USB and WIZ850io based Ethernet.
+The source code is quite well suitable as a template for further own development, especially concerning DMX, USB and WIZ850io based Ethernet.
 It is programmed directly on register level, no external libraries or drivers are used.

 A detailled construction- and operation manual is provided here (PDF file).

-The subsequently downloadable material is copyrighted (c)2017 by Wolfgang Schemmert.
+The subsequently downloadable material is copyrighted (c)2017-20 by Wolfgang Schemmert.

-Assembly and use of the device is permitted for free by everybody for any purpose ("freeware").
+Assembly of the devices, programming and use of the software is permitted for free by everybody for any purpose ("freeware").
+For commercial use, restrictions of third-party software contributors must be respected.

 PCB layout for the STM32 Nucleo-L476 based USB to DMX+Art-Net board